 I like Daniel Day Lewis's Quote from Gangs of New York: "Each of the Five Points is a finger.
 When I close my hand, it becomes a fist."
 Isolated marketing tactics are like a finger jabbing, while inbound is like a fist.

 Sales and Marketing Alignment

 It brings together unusual bedfellows.
-Those marketers who are brand, PR, digital or demand gen centric are very different beasts, usually with very different aims.
+Those marketers who are brand, PR, digital, or demand gen centric are very different beasts, usually with very different aims.
 Inbound is the only approach that allows everyone to get their way.
-Whether it be 'how well know is our brand?' or 'where are the leads?'
+Whether it be 'how well known is our brand?' or 'where are the leads?'
 Inbound is the answer to both questions at the same time.
-With inbound, you can turn those old world tactics of thought leadership into a real credible part of your demand generation strategy.
+With inbound, you can turn those old-world tactics of thought leadership into a real credible part of your demand generation strategy.